Dave Evangelisti By: Dave Evangelisti

 We have broken down the different ASVAB sections for you in the table below.

-CAT-ASVAB Sections
+Cat-ASVAB Sections

 P&P-ASVAB Sections

-Auto & Shop Information (AS) 25 11 minutes
+Auto & Shop Information (AS)2511

 The biggest difference with regards to ASVAB sections is that the paper ASVAB exam combines auto and shop information into one section where the computer ASVAB exam separates the two sections.